 Environmental Noise Monitoring to BS 4142:2014

-There is often a need for Environmental Noise Monitoring to BS 4142:2014 when industry is next to housing.
+There is often a need for Environmental Noise Monitoring to BS 4142:2014 when a factory is next to housing.
 It can affect the quality of life of the people subjected to it.

 Environmental Noise from industry can also be a problem for Business.
 Noise Monitoring can be useful for many reasons.
 For Business, it can be:

 - In response to complaints.

 - Where there is a need to predict future noise.
 This allows us to estimate the steps that will be required to reduce the problem.

 - When a site’s licensing hours are under review.

 - Or when otherwise required by planning conditions.